Goals for this Lab

 After you’ve filled in the table, please answer the analysis questions.
 Some of these will ask you to reference your previous labs for comparisons, and some will have you look at additional sites for information on post-cranial portions of the skeleton.

-Prognathism refers to the degree of facial projection of an individual.
+Prognathism refers to facial projection.
 Humans have orthognathic faces, meaning that our face is almost entirely flat beneath our foreheads.
 Apes, and most other primates in general, have prognathic faces that project forward beneath their foreheads.
 A good method for determining how prognathic a skull is would be to draw a vertical line down from the brow ridge, and look at how much of the lower face crosses the line.

 Primates have generalized dentition, meaning that we have different types of teeth that serve different purposes: incisors (used for shearing, tearing, stripping, and sometimes puncturing); canines (used for gripping, puncturing); and premolars/molars (used for grinding).
 Typically, the larger any one of those tooth types are in an individual, the more they rely on that tooth function in their diet (the major exception being large canines in primates, which we believe to be more closely related to social differentiation).
 Therefore, we would hypothesize that an individual with larger incisors might rely on a diet of softer leafy/fruit-based sources that requires more tearing/shearing, while an individual with larger molars may have a diet that includes more hard, tough foods that require grinding.